ngtban/wavenet_de_data_prep/README.md

 # What does this repository do?

-This repository is for extracting asset data, namely voice clips and their corresponding transcriptions, from the game [Disco Elysium](https://zaumstudio.com/#disco-elysium) and reformat the extracted data into a format that [ESPnet](https://github.com/espnet/espnet) understands and could use to train a vocoder.
+This repository is for extracting asset data, namely voice clips and their corresponding transcriptions, from the game [Disco Elysium](https://zaumstudio.com/#disco-elysium), specifically the "Final Cut" version, and reformat the extracted data into a format that [ESPnet](https://github.com/espnet/espnet) understands and could use to train a vocoder.

 My goal is to at the very least 1) have a vocoder using [WaveNet](https://arxiv.org/abs/1609.03499) with the characteristics of the narrator in the "Final Cut" version of the game 2) package and publish the vocoder as a mobile app, as the open source ones I found so far are not really great.

 To these ends, I intend to have three repositories:
-1. One to extract the dialogue data, audio clips, and match them together in a format understod by ESPnet for training.
+1. One to extract the dialogue data, audio clips, and match them together in a format understood by ESPnet for training.
 2. One dedicated to problems that arise when training the vocoder.
 3. One (or maybe two for each currently dominant mobile platforms) for the packaging and publishing of the vocoder on the mobile platform.